pzankov/hydroctrl/README.md

 or there are other factors that can lead to a crop loss (e.g. if pH is out of a reasonable range or a water leak was detected).

+All errors are reported to syslog and can be viewed with `logread`.
+Error history will be kept in RAM until next reboot.
+There is no cheap reliable way to save log in a persistent storage.

 # Monitoring

 Properly operating controller will submit results to the database on a strict schedule.
-Error happening during iteration will lead to a missing record in a database.
-In case of a fatal error controller will terminate and no new records will appear in the database.
+If there are no new records appearing in the database, connect to the controller and check syslog for errors.

 # Hardware